i18next/next-i18next/README.md

 By default, `next-i18next` will send _all your namespaces_ down to the client on each initial request.
 This can be an appropriate approach for smaller apps with less content, but a lot of apps will benefit from splitting namespaces based on route.

 To do that, you can pass an array of required namespaces for each page into `serverSideTranslations`.
 You can see this approach in [examples/simple/pages/index.js](./examples/simple/pages/index.js).
+Passing in an empty array of required namespaces will send no namespaces.

 Note: `useTranslation` provides namespaces to the component that you use it in.
 However, `serverSideTranslations` provides the total available namespaces to the entire React tree and belongs on the page level.
 Both are required.